vitorgalvao/tiny-scripts/README.md

 ### mtg-wallpapers
 Download Magic: The Gathering wallpapers

-### pedir-gas
-Ask for gas delivery from drogaria Ponto Azul

 ### photo-date-rename
 Rename image files to the date and time they were taken